xToshiro/geocode-with-google/README.md

     pip install -r requirements.txt
     ```

-## Configuration

-Before running the script, you must configure the following settings in the script:

-- `INPUT_FILE`: Path to the input Excel file containing addresses.
-- `OUTPUT_FILE`: Path to the output Excel file where results will be saved.
-- `LOG_FILE`: Path to the log file for the geocoding process.
-- `CACHE_FILE`: Path to the cache file to store geocoded addresses.
-- `ADDRESS_COLUMN_NAMES`: List of column names in the input file that contain the address information.

-## Running the Script
+## Running the Application

-To start the geocoding process, execute:
+Launch the application by executing:

-python geocode-with-google-and-selenium.py
+python geocode-with-google-and-seleniumV2.py

+Alternatively, you can run the executable version from the `dist` directory without needing to install Python or any dependencies:

+./dist/geocode-with-google-and-seleniumV2/geocode-with-google-and-seleniumV2.exe

-Ensure your input Excel file is correctly formatted and located at the path specified in `INPUT_FILE`.
-The script will update the `OUTPUT_FILE` with latitude, longitude, and a processed flag for each address.
+The GUI will prompt you to select an input Excel file and the address columns for geocoding.
+After configuration, click "Start Geocoding" to initiate the process.
+The application will update the selected output file with latitude, longitude, and processing status for each address.

 ## Contributing

-Contributions to improve the script or address any issues are welcome.
-Please feel free to submit a pull request or open an issue in the repository.
+Contributions are welcome to further enhance the application, address any issues, or improve its features.
+Feel free to submit pull requests or open issues in the repository.

 ## License